 Certain types of activities require a special use permit.
 These include many types of organized gatherings, distribution of printed material, other public expressions of opinion, and other activities that are controlled or prohibited.
-A few examples include weddings, early entry or stay late, first amendment rights, research and collection of resources, and scattering of ashes.
+See the following definitions and examples to determine if your activity might be included.

 No date has been determined for its reopening.
 Spend a night under the twinkling stars of the vast New Mexico skies, surrounded by the world's largest gypsum dunefield.
-White Sands National Monument offers backpackers the opportunity to enjoy a night camping on the white sands and listening to the nocturnal activities of the animals that make their home here in this unique ecosystem.
+White Sands National Park offers backpackers the opportunity to enjoy a night camping on the white sands and listening to the nocturnal activities of the animals that make their home here in this unique ecosystem.
 Permits are issued at the park, the day of camping only.

 Group Use Area

-From family reunions to weddings to boy scout jamborees, White Sands National Monument has long been a popular location for large gatherings.
+From family reunions to weddings to boy scout jamborees, White Sands National Park has long been a popular location for large gatherings.
 Our group use area is the perfect location for private functions, and it is available for reservation.
 This is a popular area, please plan in advanced.